Gift Acceptance Policies

 Planned Gifts

-More detailed guidelines on Planned Giving are located here.
+UNICEF USA will accept most planned gifts.
+More detailed guidelines are located here.

 Bequests and Beneficiary Designations

-Donors are encouraged to make bequests to UNICEF USA in their wills, and to name UNICEF USA as the beneficiary under trusts, life insurance policies, commercial annuities and retirement plans (e.g., IRA, 401K).
+Donors are encouraged to make bequests to UNICEF USA in their estate plans, and to name UNICEF USA as the beneficiary under trusts, life insurance policies, commercial annuities and retirement plans (e.g., IRA, 401K).
 When establishing bequests, donors are strongly encouraged to work with UNICEF USA to document intent for expenditure.
+Our Office of Planned Giving can be reached at (866) 486-4233 or LegacyGifts@unicefusa.org.

 Life Insurance